 (509) 888-7268 PO Box 3162 Wenatchee, WA 98807

-The CCFEG Board of Directors meets on the first Tuesday of every month from 9am - 12pm in Pateros or Chelan.
+The CCFEG Board of Directors and staff meet on the second Tuesday of every month from 9am - 12pm in Pateros or Chelan.
 CCFEG welcomes public attendance at these meetings.
 For more information contact our office at 509.888.7268

 Chuck Brushwood is a Policy Analyst with the Colville Confederated Tribes' Fish and Wildlife Department.
 In that capacity, he provides legal and policy support to the Colville Tribes Fish and Wildlife Department Director and staff.
 Chuck is a graduate of the Evergreen State College and Willamette University College of Law, and is an attorney licensed to practice law in Washington State.
 Prior to coming to work for the Colville Tribes, Mr. Brushwood worked for the U.S. Forest Service for ten field seasons in various capacities, including as an ecologist, wildland firefighter, and wilderness ranger